hyperledger-archives/sawtooth-rfcs/README.md

-# Sawtooth RFCs
+# Ursa RFCs
-[Sawtooth RFCs]: #sawtooth-rfcs
+[Ursa RFCs]: #ursa-rfcs

 Many changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.

-Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the Sawtooth community and the [sub-team]s.
+Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the Ursa community and the [sub-team]s.

-The "RFC" (request for comments) process is intended to provide a consistent and controlled path for major changes to enter Sawtooth Core and other official project components, so that all stakeholders can be confident about the direction Sawtooth is evolving in.
+The "RFC" (request for comments) process is intended to provide a consistent and controlled path for major changes to enter Ursa Core and other official project components, so that all stakeholders can be confident about the direction Ursa is evolving in.

-This process is intended to be substantially similar to the Rust RFCs process, customized as necessary for use with Sawtooth.
+This process is intended to be substantially similar to the Rust RFCs process, customized as necessary for use with Ursa.
 The README.md and 0000-template.md were initially forked from [Rust RFCs](https://github.com/rust-lang/rfcs).